Chemical Production Operator

 Pay for chemical production operators varies depending on experience and employer.

-- Trainee and apprentice chemical production operators usually earn about minimum wage an hour.
+- Trainee and apprentice chemical production operators usually earn minimum wage.

 - Chemical production operators with up to four years' experience usually earn up to $22 an hour.

 - Experienced chemical production operators with five or more years' experience, or who work as team leaders, can earn up to $28 an hour.